What are the minimum system requirements for running Citrix Hypervisor?

 Citrix Hypervisor supports up to 1.5 TB per guest.
 The amount of memory that can be supported varies by the guest operating system.

 The maximum amount of physical memory addressable by your operating system varies.
 Setting the memory to a level greater than the operating system supported limit can lead to performance issues within your guest.
 Some 32-bit Windows operating systems can support more than 4 GB of RAM through use of the physical address extension (PAE) mode.
-The limit for 32-bit PV Virtual Machines is 64 GB.
 For more information, see your guest operating system documentation and supported guest operating systems.

 How many virtual disk images (VDIs) can Citrix Hypervisor allocate to a VM?